AutoGeneral/cors-filter/README.txt

 filter using the supported <init-param> elements.
 See the CORSFilter JavaDoc for configuration details.

-This CORS filter version implements the W3C working draft from 2013-01-29:
+This CORS filter version implements the W3C candidate recommendation from
+2013-01-29:

 	http://www.w3.org/TR/2013/CR-cors-20130129/